-What do a veteran, a management consultant, an accountant, a travel and event planner, and a testing and verification specialist have in common?
+What do a management consultant, an accountant, a travel and event planner, and a testing and verification specialist have in common?
 They are all energy professionals who started their careers in different fields, and they all have words of advice for others looking to transition careers.

-Energy career enthusiasts, John Broschak, Tracy DiSanto, Carla Gregory, Kay Johnson, and Stephanie Krabbe recently spoke to those considering changing careers about how to transition to energy from other fields, explain what surprised them most about working in the energy sector, and offer advice.
+Energy career enthusiasts, Tracy DiSanto, Carla Gregory, Kay Johnson, and Stephanie Krabbe recently spoke to those considering changing careers about how to transition to energy from other fields, explain what surprised them most about working in the energy sector, and offer advice.

 Natural Transition Paths to Energy